curi/websites/_posts/2019-10-30-debates-and-impasse-chains.md

 When you state a third impasse, it’s a reason that error correction about the problem with error correction isn’t working.
 That’s starting to get pretty abstract and removed from the original conversation.
 That makes sense.
 We’re discussing what’s wrong with the conversation which is actually a different topic than the original topic.

 Five impasses is a good rule of thumb for the *minimum* to use.
 Using more is sometimes a good idea.
 What you can look for is *repetitive impasses*.
 If you’ve brought up essentially the same impasse twice in a row (three times is even clearer), that’s a good reason to stop.
 There’s no need to do more impasses when they’re all the same anyway.
-This typically means you’ve reached a point where the other person is being irrational is a complete way that closes off all potential ways of making progress.
+This typically means you’ve reached a point where the other person is being irrational in a complete way that closes off all potential ways of making progress.
 Then, whatever you say, nothing changes, so the impasses keep repeating.

 You can also stop stating impasses if the other person refuses to discuss further.
 E.g. if they won’t respond to the second impasse (say they’re done or just never say anything), no third impasse is needed.